rmhc logo

 The Comforts of Home

-Ronald McDonald House House helps to provide relief to families going through very difficult times by providing all the comforts of home while taking care of the “little things”, so that parents can spend more time caring for the most important thing… their sick child.
+Ronald McDonald House House helps to provide relief to families going through very difficult times by providing all the comforts of home while taking care of the “little things”, so that parents can spend more time caring for the most important thing… their child needing healthcare.

 What is the check-in process like?

 The check-in hours are normally between 9:00 a.m. and 9:00 p.m.
-Exceptional circumstances can be discussed with the Family and Volunteer Services Manager to see if alternate arrangements can be made.
-The check-in process for first time families takes about forty minutes and includes reviewing the House policies and procedures as well as a tour of the facility.
+Exceptional circumstances can be discussed with the Director of Family and Volunteer Services to see if alternate arrangements can be made.
+The check-in process for first time families takes about forty minutes.
+Upon arrival, you will be welcomed by a Family Services Staff member who will welcome you, review our communal living Standards and Expectation, introduce you to our programs and services and provide you with a full tour of our House.

 What is the check-out process like?